atarashansky/SAMap/README.md

-# SAMap -- version 0.1.9
+# SAMap -- version 0.2.0
 The SAMap algorithm.

 # Citation
-Please cite the following paper if using SAMap: https://elifesciences.org/articles/66747
+Please cite the following paper if using SAMap: https://www.biorxiv.org/content/10.1101/2020.09.28.317784v2

-Tarashansky, Alexander J., et al. "Mapping single-cell atlases throughout Metazoa unravels cell type evolution."
-Elife 10 (2021): e66747.
+Tarashansky, Alexander Joel, et al. "Mapping single-cell atlases throughout Metazoa unravels cell type evolution." bioRxiv (2020).

 ## Requirements
 SAMap was developed and tested in an Anaconda python environment with the following dependencies: